John Updike Society board members name their top five Updike books

 R. Forrest Colwell Endowed Chair & Professor of English, Illinois Wesleyan University

-Author, Conversations with John Updike; John Updike’s Pennsylvania Interviews; Critical Insights: Raymond Carver; Historic Photos of Ernest Hemingway; Remembering Ernest Hemingway; Critical Insights Film: Casablanca; and The 100 Greatest Literary Characters (July 2019)
+Author, Conversations with John Updike; John Updike’s Pennsylvania Interviews; Critical Insights: Raymond Carver; Historic Photos of Ernest Hemingway; Remembering Ernest Hemingway; Critical Insights Film: Casablanca; The 100 Greatest Literary Characters; and Critical Insights: Conspiracies

 - The Witches of Eastwick (1984).
 This quirky novel has a crackling energy and playfulness that I find irresistible.
 I’ve taught the book in my American Magical Realism class many times, and students really admire the way that Updike matter-of-factly uses witchcraft to enhance a story about divorcees playing Monopoly (“landing on all the properties”) in a small Rhode Island town, dabbling in various art forms until a warlock-figure arrives to stir up trouble (and humor).
 All the Updike themes of sex, death, and religion are here in what I consider Updike’s most “cartoonish” book in terms of tone and style: he gives “gossip” a body.